Avatar (franchise): Novels

 Following the release of Avatar, Cameron initially planned to write a novel based on the film, "telling the story of the movie, but [going] into much more depth about all the stories that we didn't have time to deal with."

 In 2013, this plan was superseded by the announcement of four new novels set within the "Avatar expanded universe", to be written by Steven Gould.
-The books were due to be published by Penguin Random House, although since 2017, there has been no update on the planned book series.
+The books were due to be published by Penguin Random House, but there has been no update on the planned book series since 2017.

 In July 2022, the first graphic novel based on the Avatar franchise was announced.

 Books

 The Art of Avatar is a film production art book released on November 30, 2009, by Abrams Books.